awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 </LifecycleConfiguration>
 ```

-The `NoncurrentVersionExpiration` action does not apply to the current object versions, it only removes noncurrent versions\.
+The `NoncurrentVersionExpiration` action does not apply to the current object versions\.
+It only removes noncurrent versions\.

 For current object versions, you have the following options to manage their lifetime depending on whether or not the current object versions follow a well\-defined lifecycle:
 + **Current object versions follow a well\-defined lifecycle\.**